International Diploma in Professional Culinary Arts

 The objective of the International Diploma in Professional Culinary Arts is to enhance, increase and strengthen students’ knowledge and skills in Culinary Arts.
 They will learn about the Basic Skills and Techniques required in a professional kitchen.
 The student is also expected to acquire experiences and learnings in International Cuisines with emphasis on Western and Eastern Cuisines to be taught by world class instructors will teach them a handful of detectable intercontinental recipes.
 This program will run for ten (10) months.

 Here are the modules covered by the program.

 Module 1: Food Safety

 The course starts with a lecture stressing the importance of sanitation, characteristics and causes of food borne illness, and preventing unsanitary conditions.
-Aside from this, students are also trained by the Philippine Red Cross to prepare them during emergency situations.
+Aside from this, students are also trained by the FDM Training Center-Forward Learning, the authorized International Training Center of the American Heart Association and accredited by the Professional Regulation Commission in the Philippines.
+This activity provides them with invaluable life skills in order to prepare them during emergency situations.
+Participants will receive a First Aid Certification after the training.

 Module 2: Basic Culinary Skills